-#AskAnArchivist Day is open to everyone—all you need is a Twitter account.
-To participate, just tweet a question and include the hashtag #AskAnArchivist in your tweet.
-Your question will be seen instantly by archivists around the country who are standing by to respond directly to you.
+#AskAnArchivist Day was open to everyone—all you needed was a Twitter account.
+To participate, you just tweeted a question and included the hashtag #AskAnArchivist in your tweet.
+Questions were seen instantly by archivists around the country who were standing by to respond directly.

 Local repositories from around Indiana contributed pictures for this year's offering, eight of which can be seen on the poster.
 We would like to offer our sincere thanks to the following repositories for their accepted submissions: